Murrkeys/multilevel-modeling-growth/README.md

 # multilevel-modeling-growth
-Effects on Childhood Growth Pattenrs Using Multilevel Modeling
+Effects on Childhood Growth Patterns Using Multilevel Modeling